BoXiao123/Machine-Learning-and-Data-Mining-Practice/readme.md

 ![](https://github.com/BoXiao123/Machine-Learning-and-Data-Mining-Practice/raw/master/img/12.png)

-The Fourth practice is using SVM
+The third practice is using SVM
 ----
 The SVM is an important classify in machine learning, we need to practice how to use the SVC in sklearn lib.
 You can see all codes in SVM.py